Full disclosure: if you’re in search of a more traditional focaccia, this is not it!

 If you’re looking for a small bite of focaccia with tons of flavor, well, then you’re in the right place.
 As you know, I’m always game to entertain and love everything about a good cocktail party from the chic decor to the classic cocktails.
 But it’s the small bites and appetizers that get me every time.
 So this is a delicious focaccia in bite-sized form.

-To make it you can stock your pantry with all the key Italian ingredients and make the dough for our classic schiacciata.
-Or, if you are in search of a shortcut, feel free to use storebought pizza dough.
-In the spirit of ease, keep in mind that you can make almost everything -- the focaccia rounds and the grape-onion mixture -- up to 1 day in advance.
+To make it, you can make the dough for our classic schiacciata.
+Or, if you are in search of a shortcut, feel free to use store bought pizza dough.
+In the spirit of ease, keep in mind that you can make almost everything — the focaccia rounds and the grape-onion mixture — up to 1 day in advance.
 That means all you have to do when you want to make them is assemble and bake!